 How to Help

-Here are some recommended reading lists for your child to try.
-Reading aloud to your child is a good way to broaden the genres your child reads and also gives access to texts higher than their current level.
+Below are some recommended reading lists for your child to try.
+Reading out loud to your child is a good way to broaden the texts and genres that they might like.
+This can also help them to experience text that might be higher than their current level.
 Discussing favourite authors, types of genre and preferences are all important parts of reading.